Battle of Waterloo: Monuments

-Apart from the Lion Mound, there are several more conventional but noteworthy monuments throughout the battlefield.
+Apart from the Lion's Mound, there are several more conventional but noteworthy monuments throughout the battlefield.
 A cluster of monuments at the Brussels–Charleroi and Braine L'Alleud–Ohain crossroads marks the mass graves of British, Dutch, Hanoverian and King's German Legion troops.
 A monument to the French dead, entitled L'Aigle blessé ("The Wounded Eagle"), marks the location where it is believed one of the Imperial Guard units formed a square during the closing moments of the battle.

 A monument to the Prussian dead is located in the village of Plancenoit on the site where one of their artillery batteries took position.
 The Duhesme mausoleum is one among the few graves of the fallen.
 It is located at the side of Saint Martin's Church in Ways, a hamlet in the municipality of Genappe.
 Seventeen fallen officers are buried in the crypt of the British Monument in the Brussels Cemetery in Evere.

-If the French won the Battle of Waterloo, Napoleon planned to commemorate the victory by building a pyramid of white stones, akin to the pyramids he had seen during his invasion of Egypt in 1798.
+Had the French won the Battle of Waterloo, Napoleon planned to commemorate the victory by building a pyramid of white stones, akin to the pyramids he had seen during his invasion of Egypt in 1798.